Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark.rst

 Test Overview
 --------------

-Here are benchmarks of the Vitis Motor Control Library using the Vitis environment.
+Here are the benchmarks of the AMD Vitis |trade| Motor Control Library using the Vitis environment.

 .. _l1_vitis_motorcontrol: